TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 ,  \left(\begin{array}{c} -b \\ a   \end{array}\right)
  \right)
 $
-is positively oriented, as can be seen by making a sketch.
+is positively orientated, as can be seen by making a sketch.

 This shows that the construction also works in $\R^2$.